tiagoc0sta/IgniteLab_Design_System_FigmaToReact/README.md

 - not finished yet
-- tools used :  tailwind
+- tools used :  tailwind  / postcss / autoprefixer